 Planning and problem solving can also benefit from learning.
-Naturally, improved predictive models for actions can lead to more effective plans, but learning can also occur at the level of problem space search, whether this activity takes place in the agent's head or in the physical world.
+Naturally, improved predictive models for actions can lead to more effective plans, but learning can also occur at the level of problem-space search, whether this activity takes place in the agent's head or in the physical world.
 Such learning can rely on a variety of information sources.
-In addition to learning from direct instruction, an architecture can learn from the results of problem-space search (Sleeman et al., 1982), by observing another agent's behavior or behavioral cloning (Sammut, 1996), and from delayed rewards via reinforcement learning (Sutton & Barto, 1998).
+In addition to learning from direct instruction, an architecture can learn from the results of problem-space search (Sleeman, Langley, & Mitchell, 1982), by observing another agent's behavior or behavioral cloning (Sammut, 1996), and from delayed rewards via reinforcement learning (Sutton & Barto, 1998).
 Learning can aim to improve problem solving behavior in two ways (Langley, 1995a).
-One focuses on reducing the branching factor of search, either through adding heuristic conditions to problem space operators or stored plans that reduce the effective depth of search by taking larger steps in the problem space.
+One focuses on reducing the branching factor of search, either through adding heuristic conditions to problem-space operators or refining a numeric evaluation function to guide choice.
+Another focuses on forming macro-operators or stored plans that reduce the effective depth of search by taking larger steps in the problem space.